 About the Department

-There are eight full time and one part time specialist teachers in the English department, all of whom are experienced and passionate about their subject.
-Several members of the department are GCSE and A Level examiners, giving our teachers and students valuable insights into the assessment processes.
+There are nine specialist teachers in the English department, all of whom are experienced and passionate about their subject.
+Several members of the department are GCSE and A Level examiners, giving our teachers and students valuable insights into the assessment process.
 Students benefit considerably from their expertise in this area.

-Many students go onto study English or English-related degree courses at Russell Group Universities in- cluding Oxford and Cambridge.
+Many students go onto study English or English-related degree courses at Russell Group Universities including Oxford and Cambridge, and we have a strong record of success in helping them achieve excellent places.
 Many prospective Law students find English a complementary A Level subject choice.

 Subject Content & Syllabus